leolyl611/Lab3/Lab3.md

 ![](Lab3_files/figure-gfm/unnamed-chunk-8-2.png)<!-- -->

 # Q2: What you can tell from looking at a violin plot?
 What you cannot tell?
 What inferences you can make based on the two violin plots?

+We can see the density for the amount of participants at each indicator of life satisfaction or Self esteem. in general, both males and females self esteem has a higher density in 3.
+Both males and females life satisfaction has a higher density at 20.
+However, we cannot see the exact amount of participants at each indicator.
+However, we can infer the density differences between the two genders at each unit of life satisfaction or self esteem.